Economy of Bahrain: Taxation

-Taxation and import laws apply equally to Bahraini and foreign-owned companies, and foreign investors must comply with the same requirements and legislation as local firms.
+Taxation and import laws apply equally to domestic and foreign-owned companies.
+Furthermore foreign investors must comply with the same requirements and legislation as domestic firms.

 Oil and gas companies are taxed 46 percent on income derived from the sale of hydrocarbons and derivative products.

-There is no personal income tax in Bahrain.
+Bahrain does not levy a personal income tax.
+However, individuals employed by a natural person or a legal entity or an enterprise in the Kingdom of Bahrain are subject to contributions to the Social Insurance Organization (SIO) rules in Bahrain.

 Employers and workers must pay social insurance contributions as follows:

 (1) for old-age, disability and survivor protection: for Bahraini employees, since May 2022, employers pay 14% of salary plus constant allowances, the percentage will rise by 1% each year (up to 20% in 2028), workers pay 7% plus constant allowances; for non-Bahraini employees, employers pay 3% of salary plus constant allowances (then being entitled only to employment injury benefits).

 (2) for unemployment insurance: since June 1, 2007, all wages are subject to a 2% tax, paid for equally by the employer and the employee, applicable both to nationals and non-citizens, and supplemented by a government contribution of 1%.
 This makes Bahrain the first of the GCC countries to implement a UI scheme.